Citizenship Amendment Act protests in Uttar Pradesh: Causes

 The CAA–NRC issue also ignited protest of the economic crisis and economic disparities that the country is facing.
 Women's safety, rising cost of commodities, increasing unemployment and poverty have acted as catalysts for the protest.
-The Indian economy has been witnessing a decreasing growth rate, increasing household debt, inflation, unemployment and economic inequality.
+The Indian economy had reportedly witnessed a decreasing growth rate, increasing household debt, inflation, unemployment and economic inequality.
 The State Bank of India estimated a growth rate of 4.6% for the financial year (FY) 2020, which would be the lowest since the Great Recession where the growth rate had been 3.9%.
 The unemployment rate of India was reported to have reached a 45-year high of 6.1% in FY 2017–18.
 The Center for Monitoring Indian Economy stated the unemployment rate to be 8.45% with a rate of 37.48% for the 20–24 age group and 12.81% for the 25–29 age group in October 2019.
-According to the 2019 report of the Pew Research Center, 393.7 million jobs are in a vulnerable state.
-Oxfam India data states that control of the country's wealth by the richest 1% of the population increased from 58% to 73% between 2018 and 2019, while the wealth of the poorest 50% increased by 1%.
+According to the 2019 report of the Pew Research Center, 393.7 million jobs were in a vulnerable state.
+Oxfam India data stated that control of the country's wealth by the richest 1% of the population increased from 58% to 73% between 2018 and 2019, while the wealth of the poorest 50% increased by 1%.
 The WPS-index (Women, Peace and Security index) ranked India at 133 amongst 167 countries in 2019–20.